|On this page:|

 DOs & DON'Ts / Downloads

-Students wishing to be admitted to the School of Art must submit a portfolio of their work in addition to an Application for Undergraduate Studies.
-This requirement includes students applying for direct entry into the BFA Program and the Diploma in Art Program, as well as students transferring into the program from University 1 or another faculty.
+Students wishing to be admitted to the School of Art Studio Program must submit a portfolio of their work in addition to an Application for Undergraduate Admission (NOTE: the deadline for the Application for Undergraduate Admission is May 19, 2017.
+This requirement includes students applying for direct entry into the BFA Program and the Diploma in Art Program, as well as students transferring into the program from University 1, another faculty or another institution.

 Portfolios will be assessed by a panel of faculty.
-You will be notified by mail by April 15 as to whether your portfolio was accepted.
+You will be notified by email once a decision regarding your portfolio has been made.
+Decisions for the March, 2017 submission deadline will be posted by April 17, 2017.

 YOUR PORTFOLIO SHOULD BE SUBMITTED TO: